Wiltshire Regiment: Territorial Force and Special Reserve

 Under the pre-war British Army system, created during the Haldane Reforms, each regiment, in addition to having two regular battalions would have two reserve formations associated with it.
-One would be special reserve battalion, while the other would be the Territorial Force units.
-In the case of the Wiltshire Regiment, the 3rd Battalion was the special reserve formation.
+One would be a Special Reserve (SR) battalion, while the other would be the Territorial Force units.
+In the case of the Wiltshire Regiment, the 3rd (Reserve) Battalion was the SR unit.
 The 3rd Wilts came into active service during 1914.
 It would remain in the home islands throughout the war.
 For most of the war, it would act as the depot and training unit for the battalions of the Wiltshire Regiment.
 In 1917, it moved from the depot at Devizes to join the Portland Garrison in 1915.
 In 1917, the 3rd Wiltshires would be transferred to the Thames and Medway garrison.

 During the war, the Wiltshire's Territorial component would expand from one battalion to three.
 The 1/4th Wilts was called into service in 1914 as part of the South Western Brigade of the Wessex Division and dispatched to British India.
 For the next three years, it performed internal security duties in India until being transferred to Egypt in 1917.
 There it continued to perform security duties until joining the 233rd Brigade, later the 234th Brigade, of the 75th Division, part of the Egyptian Expeditionary Force.
 While serving with the 75th Division, 1/4th Wilts would see action at the Battle of Megiddo.

 The 2/4th Battalion, Wiltshire Regiment came into being in October 1914, assigned to the 2/1st South Western Brigade of the 2nd Wessex Division.
 Like the 1/4th Wilts, it was also dispatched to British India.
 However, unlike the 1/4th, 2/4th Wilts never saw action in the First World War.
 Instead, the battalion took over garrison duties, freeing first-line units up for action against the Central Powers.

 The final Territorial Force unit of the Wiltshire Regiment was the 3/4th Battalion.
 Raised in October 1915, the battalion converted into the 4th Reserve Battalion in April 1916.
 The battalion remained in the Home Islands throughout the war, finishing the war as part of the Dublin garrison.